 Have you heard of the Biosphere before?
 I hadn’t, but several friends had and told me all about it.
+And it’s one of the 50 must see wonders of the world!
 The gist – a crazy, amazing science experience gone haywire.
 In the late 80s a group of scientists began construction on a building that would help them research self sustainability in terms of space-colonization technology.
 The scientists were meant to be locked into this facility with no one coming or going for several years.
 In the meantime, tons of experiments were conducted and data was collected.
 As you can imagine, a small space with many people cooped up for years on end did not end well.

 The building and property was tossed around for several years until it came into the hands of the University of Arizona who now uses the facility to advance the world’s understanding of natural and man-made environments through scientific experimentation.
 It’s super cool and a must visit when you are in the area.
 Our favorite part was seeing the “lungs” of the building move up and down with the pressurization.
 Some really cool stuff went into the building of this space and will be a favorite for both kids and adults who are into science and the natural world.
 For smaller kids, there are coloring books at the front to keep them occupied if they get bored while on the guided tour.